 Myth: Only MNC’s guarantee lifetime job security.

 Description: People assume that joining a big multinational company can ensure job safety.
-But the reality is far different, true job security doesn’t come from the company but it depends on you, your way of work, how to adapt changes and your skills.
+But the reality is far different, true job security doesn’t come from the company, but it depends on you, your way of work, how to adapt to changes and your skills.
 Being prepared for change is much more valuable than relying on your company.

 8. Manager Relationship